genderkit/genderkit/_resources/injections.md

 You will normally need:

 * Unused needles of the correct sizes (needle sizes are known as [gauges](https://en.wikipedia.org/wiki/Birmingham_gauge))
+* Unused syringe bodies
 * Pre-injection swabs
+* Disposable gloves
 * A sharps bin
+* Gauze or cotton wool

 You may be able to have these prescribed to you.
 You can also buy these from your local pharmacy or online medical suppliers.
-If you’re buying medical supplies online, make sure it’s from a reputable medical supplier, rather than a generic website like Amazon.
+If you’re buying medical supplies online use a reputable medical supplier registered with the MHRA, such as [Exchange Supplies](https://www.exchangesupplies.org/) or [Medisave](https://www.medisave.co.uk), to make sure your supplies are safe.

 {% capture warn %}
 Re-using needles puts you at risk of infection.